 I don’t have my immunizations; I have moved, my doctor’s office closed/retired/etc.

 Your high school or previous college or university should have a record of all your childhood immunizations.
 If you are unable to access any of your childhood immunization records, ask your doctor to obtain titers to prove immunity.

 I can’t get into my doctor’s office until after classes have started at Arcadia.
 Will I be able to start?
 Will I be able to move in?

 For immunizations other than Meningitis, you will be able to get your room assignment and start classes as scheduled.
-Students get four notices throughout the beginning of the semester.
+Students get multiple notices throughout the beginning of the semester.
 If you do not become compliant and meet the University requirements, you will be put on “health hold,” which will prevent you from registering for classes in the upcoming semester or studying abroad.

 If you do not have a Meningitis Vaccination or appropriate documentation for immunization exemption, you will be required to receive the vaccination to remain on campus.

 My student is an athlete, we have already turned all our forms in?

 Student Health Services requires immunization compliance of all students.
 Student athletes are responsible for turning in required documentation to BOTH Athletics and Student Health Services.
 Athletes can upload the same physical exam required for the Athletic Department.
 After four notices to obtain records for compliance, students are put on health hold and cannot register for the upcoming semester.

 What If I have medical or religious reasons not to vaccinate?

 Please complete the immunization waiver form: In accordance with university policy, Student Health Services requires any student choosing to not receive vaccinations due to medical, religious, or philosophical reasons must present appropriate documentation that is certified by a Religious Leader or Medical Physician.